ledimestari/homeassistant-precious-metals/README.md

 I didn't find a similar integration or any easier way to get metal prices into homeassistant, so I wrote this.

+This integration provides Home Assistant with live gold prices, as well as other metals too.

-This integration provides the same combinations of metal/weight/currency as BullioByPost does with their website live charts.
+Provides the same combinations of metal/weight/currency as BullioByPost does with their website live charts.

 ### Example card
 <img width="524" height="695" alt="image" src="https://github.com/user-attachments/assets/8a0d3a30-d087-4fb4-9baa-30fe16af3688" />